shigeki/interop-iij-http2/README.md

 ## Information of HTTP/2.0 interop testing for iij-http2

-Interop servers for HTTP-draft-09/2.0 in http and https are available as below.
+Interop servers for HTTP-draft-09/2.0 of https and itnermediary are available as below.

 + https : ALPN and NPN with protocol name of HTTP-draft-09/2.0